Ponte348/Nim_CSLP/README.md

 ## Installation guide

-This guide is aimed at Users users, if you have another OS refer to the Nim official website (https://nim-lang.org/install.html)
+This guide is aimed at Unix users, if you have another OS refer to the Nim official website (https://nim-lang.org/install.html)

 For this presentation you will need three things:
 1. Nim Compiler